oullin/content/tech/2025-10-15-building-oullin.md

 - **Make fewer layers.** I started with a fancy deployment script that wrapped `make` that wrapped `compose` that wrapped… everything.
 When errors hit, the stack traces weren’t helpful.
 I now deploy with **direct `docker compose` commands** and a small Makefile for local chores.

 ## Observability: trust but verify

 - **Healthchecks** on API and DB (Compose) to detect boot loops early.
-- **`docker logs -f`** tails everything during deploy; it’s incredible how far raw logs get you if your services start fast.
+- **`docker logs -f`** tails everything during deploy; it’s amazing how far raw logs get you if your services start fast.
 - **Curl checks with a custom User-Agent** (e.g. `Twitterbot/1.0`) to validate social meta and canonical tags.
 - **Database logs** in slow-query mode for the first week after migrating content.

 ## Performance: simple wins